Gift from Russia

 bzip2 file

 At this point we realised that this could be one of those challenges where you have to keep unzipping/decode a lot of times till you get the flag.
-A good example would be this CTF challenge here.
+A good example would be this CTF challenge herearrow-up-right.

 In other words, Gift from Russia challenge is a zip file in multiple zip files.
 Inception much?
 Recursive much? 🤯